-- Lung: there is moderate to marked congestion while small numbers of alveolar spaces and small numbers bronchi contain fairly dense granular eosinophilic material or lighter, more flocculent pale eosnophilic material (oedema); there are few alveolar macrophages. - Liver: there is marked congestion of centrilobular and mid-zonal sinusoids.
-The majority of hepatocytes contain one large, or several smaller, fairly discrete and clear, intracytoplasmic vacuoles. - Kidney: there is marked congestion. - Adrenal gland: there is marked congestion. - Brain: within the brainstem/proximal cervical spinal cord there are several areas in which variable numbers of erythrocytes are present in the perivascular space.
+- Lung: there is moderate to marked congestion while moderate numbers of alveolar spaces and small numbers bronchi contain fairly dense granular eosinophilic material or lighter, more flocculent pale eosnophilic material (oedema); there are few alveolar macrophages. - Heart: scattered groups of cardiomyofibers show multiple hypereosinophilic contraction bands but these are not associated with any other changes such as loss of cross striations, myocytolysis/fragmentation or nuclear pyknosis. - Liver: there is marked congestion of centrilobular and mid-zonal sinusoids.
+The majority of hepatocytes contain one large, or several smaller, fairly discrete and clear, intracytoplasmic vacuoles. - Spleen: there is moderate congestion. - Kidney: there is marked congestion. - Stomach: there are several fragments of what appear to be nematodes buried within the superficial mucosa; apart from nearby bacterial overgrowth there is minimal associated inflammatory or scar tissue response. - Intestine: there is congestion of the serosal adipose tissue.
+Sections of mesenteric lymph node show no obvious abnormalities.
+In one section there is eccentric replacement of the tunica muscularis and elevation of the overlying serosa by half a dozen cysts lined by attenuated cuboidal epithelium and filled with amorphous eosinophilic material. - Brain: within the brainstem there are several areas in which erythrocytes and variable amounts of pale eosinophilic granular to globular material is present in the perivascular space.
 Small caliber blood vessels throughout the brain are often surrounded by small amounts of clear space.
-There is diffuse moderate congestion of the neuropil and leptomeninges. - Sections of heart, spleen, acoustic fat and mammary gland show no obvious abnormalities.
+There is diffuse moderate congestion of the neuropil and leptomeninges. - Sections of acoustic fat and acoustic nerve show no obvious abnormalities.

-DIAGNOSIS

-Unknown cause of stranding Pulmonary oedema
+DIAGNOSIS Unknown cause of stranding Pulmonary oedema Localised abscess just behind left lower jaw